What is sinusitis?

 Nasal irrigation and salt therapy are generally safe, but there are some important considerations.

-Use appropriate water!
-Never use tap water directly for nasal irrigation.
-The amoeba Naegleria fowleri present in tap water can cause severe, even fatal, brain infection.
+- Using tap water directly for nasal irrigation – The amoeba Naegleria fowleri present in tap water can cause severe, even fatal, brain infection.
 Use distilled, sterile, or at least boiled (then cooled) water.

-If you have nasal polyps or a deviated septum, consult your doctor before starting irrigation.
+- Nasal polyp or severe deviated septum – Consult your doctor before starting nasal irrigation.
 These conditions can affect the effectiveness and safety of irrigation.

-Do not perform nasal irrigation during active nosebleeds.
+- Active nosebleed – Do not perform nasal irrigation.
 Wait until bleeding has completely stopped.

 Possible side effects